ray-project/ray/doc/source/ray-core/scheduling/limiting-memory-usage.rst

 .. note::

     Task retries are executed immediately.
 If there is a long running process it is possible for a task to keep retrying and fail and exhaust the oom retries.
-Consider increasing ``RAY_task_oom_retries``, :ref:`increase num_cpus per task to reduce the parallelism <limiting-memory-usage-increase-num-cpus>`, or :ref:`estimate the memory requirement and use memory aware scheduling <limiting-memory-usage-memory-scheduling>`.
+Consider increasing ``RAY_task_oom_retries``, or :ref:`limit the number of concurrently running tasks <core-patterns-limit-running-tasks>`.

 .. note::